 A review of representative non-storm water NPDES permits from each of the regions found that non-storm water NPDES permits typically include a specified approach for determining when a discharger is required to initiate a TRE.
 For chronic toxicity or acute toxicity, if the result of any aquatic toxicity test exceeds the specified trigger or effluent limitation in the permit, the permittee is required to initiate accelerated monitoring.
 Accelerated monitoring typically consists of four chronic or acute toxicity tests conducted at approximately two-week intervals over an eight-week period.
 However, some permits have accelerated monitoring consisting of a total of four toxicity tests conducted once a month over a four-month period.
 Should any of the additional samples taken for accelerated monitoring exceed the specified trigger, the permittee is required to initiate a TRE in accordance with requirements in their permit and the discharger’s TRE work plan.

-A list of some TREs from California and throughout the United States is included in Appendix K.
+A list of some TREs from California and throughout the United States is included in Appendix H.

 Issue Description